 How Many Types of Gas Fireplaces Are There?

 Gas fireplaces aren’t as varied as wood ones, but there are still a few options people can choose from.
-Keep in mind that some use propane, while others need gas lines run to it.
+Keep in mind that some use propane, while others need gas lines to run to it.
 Some might have a gas log for added immersion, but these often look fake in gas fireplaces.
 Here are the different types:

 - Direct Vent – Direct vent fireplaces are ones where the gas that is used requires venting.
 This kind of gas fireplace usually has a somewhat normal color to the flame.

 - Ventless – These are gas fireplaces that burn a gas that is a bit cleaner, therefore you don’t need ventilation.
-Usually these types burn blue.
+Usually, these types burn blue.

 - Gas Fireplace Insert